-According to the DSM-V, narcissism is characterized by these nine criteria:
+According to the DSM-V, Narcissistic Personality Disorder is a Cluster B disorder characterized by these nine criteria:

-- a grandiose sense of self-importance
+- grandiose sense of self-importance

-- believes that s/he is “special” and can only be understood by or associated with like-minded people
+- believes that s/he is “special” and can only be understood by, or associated with like-minded people

 - requires excessive admiration

-- feels entitled to and expects special treatment
+- feels entitled to, and expects special treatment

 - is manipulative and exploitative

 - lacks empathy

 - is envious of others and/or believes others are envious of them

 “Narcissism falls along the axis of what psychologists call personality disorders, one of a group that includes antisocial, dependent, histrionic, avoidant, and borderline personalities.
 But by most measures, narcissism is one of the worst, because narcissists themselves are so clueless” (Kluger, J. 2011)

 To be diagnosed with narcissism, at least five of the nine specific traits above must be chronically present.

 The word “narcissism” indicates a set of personality traits such as selfishness, vanity, manipulation, and self-importance.
 Narcissists are described as “challenging” to interact with.
 They are often defensive, condescending, and “know everything.”
 They can be aggressive and even physically abusive.
 Narcissism has no known cure, although Cognitive Behavioral Therapy (CBT) may provide a means for a narcissist to learn self-awareness.
 Narcissists don’t usually seek help or therapy because they’re not aware that there’s anything wrong with their thinking or behavior.